A Church of England funeral is available to everyone, giving support before, during and after the service, for as long as it’s needed.

 Families often like to ask for a collection to be taken during or after a funeral service for a charity or cause special to their loved one.

 Churches are usually happy for this to take place but do discuss it with the vicar before the service as the church may have its own policies concerning collections, which must be observed.
-By law, the purposes for which money is collected in the church or churchyard have to be agreed by the vicar and accounted for by the church before being passed on to the charity.
+By law, the purposes for which money is collected in a Church of England church or churchyard have to be agreed by the vicar and Parochial Church Council (PCC) and accounted for by the PCC before being passed on to the nominated charity.

-It is helpful if a member of your family or a friend can join church officials to count the collection after the service.
+It may be helpful if a member of your family or a friend can join church officials to count the collection after the service.
 This family representative can also receive any personal cards and messages left for you in the collection plate.
-However we recognize that this may not always be possible, for example if the whole party must leave the church to go on to a committal service in the crematorium.
+However, we recognise that this may not always be possible, for example, if the whole party must leave the church to go on to a committal service in the crematorium.